Adversarial Prefetch: New Cross-Core Cache Side Channel Attacks

 \section{Characterizing Data Prefetching}

-Among all the mentioned prefetch instructions, \texttt{PREFETCHW} (or \texttt{PREFETCHWT1} on some CPU models) is slightly different than others because it not only brings the data closer to CPU (i.e. into higher-level cache), but also changes the coherence state of the data: \texttt{PREFETCHW} places the target data cache line into L1 cache\footnote{\cite{3dnow} states that \texttt{PREFETCHW} can only be used on data but not instructions.
-Thus, the cache line will be brought into L1 Dcache.} and sets the coherence state of this cache line to be M. According to~\cite{3dnow}, the role of \texttt{PREFETCHW} is to accelerate future writes on the target cache line.
-As explained in Section~\ref{sec:background}, since the CPU core can directly write an L1 cache line iff the state of this cache line is E/M. Thus, \texttt{PREFETCHW} pre-sets the coherence state of the target cache line to M so that future writes on this cache line will likely have an L1 hit.
-Note that we believe the reason \texttt{PREFETCHW} changes the cache line state to M instead of E is that writing a cache line in E state results in changing the state to M and thus has higher latency than writing a cache line in M state.
+Among the prefetch instructions discussed in Section~\ref{pre_background}, \texttt{PREFETCHW} (or \texttt{PREFETCHWT1} on some CPU models) works slightly differently than the others.
+It not only brings the data close to the CPU core, but also changes the coherence state of the data: \texttt{PREFETCHW} places the target data cache line into the L1D cache\footnote{\texttt{PREFETCHW} can only be used on data but not instructions~\cite{3dnow,intel_optimization_manual}.
+Thus, the cache line will be brought into L1D cache.} and sets the coherence state of this cache line to M. According to the technology manual~\cite{3dnow, intel_optimization_manual}, the role of \texttt{PREFETCHW} is to \textit{accelerate future writes on the target cache line}.
+As explained in Section~\ref{cache}, the CPU core can directly write a cache line in its local L1 cache iff the state of this cache line is E/M. Thus, \texttt{PREFETCHW} pre-sets the coherence state of the target cache line to M so that future writes on this cache line will likely have an L1 hit. \texttt{PREFETCHW} sets the cache line state to M instead of E because writing a cache line in E state results in changing the state to M, and thus has higher latency than writing a cache line that is already in M state.

-\texttt{PREFETCHW} is available on most recent Intel and AMD processors, including both server and PC processors, significantly improving performance for some applications when used appropriately.
+Most of the recent Intel desktop and server processors (since Broadwell) support \texttt{PREFETCHW}.
+When used appropriately, it can significantly improve performance.
 However, we make two observations about \texttt{PREFETCHW} on Intel processors, which can be leveraged to create security vulnerabilities.